The Tri-County Bank

 CHARGES AND FEES

-This Agreement, as it may be amended from time to time, contain the entire understanding between you and The Tri-County Bank concerning the Service, and supersedes any verbal conversations, other communications, and previous agreements, if any.
+This Agreement, as it may be amended from time to time, contains the entire understanding between you and The Tri-County Bank concerning the Service, and supersedes any verbal conversations, other communications, and previous agreements, if any.

 ELECTRONIC FUND TRANSFERS DISCLOSURE